DrakirL/DrakirL.github.io/p10/rules/combat.md

 ???

 ## HP & Damage
-A creature's hardiness is determined by its Hit Die (Which is determined by Size for most monsters, but by Class for players) and expressed in the form of Hit Points, or HP for short. <br>
+A creature's hardiness is determined by its Strength Attribute and its Hit Die (Which is determined by Size for most monsters, but by Class for players) and expressed in the form of Hit Points, or HP for short. <br>
-As long as a creature has at least 1 remaining HP, it is not dead or dying and able to act normally.
+As long as a creature has at least 1 remaining HP, it is healthy enough to stand up and act as normal.
 A player's Maximum HP is equal to the size of their Hit Die times their Level.

 ### Lethal Damage & Death's Door
 If a creature takes damage that reduces its HP to 0, that damage is considered Lethal.
 When a creature takes Lethal damage, the attacker decides whether to kill that creature or just "take it out", potentially leaving the target unconcious for an indeterminate amount of time.
 Either way, the fate of the creature is no longer up to it, but rather its attacker and other surrounding circumstances. <br>
 Some creatures should not be that easy to defeat however, the main example being *PLAYER CHARACTERS*.
 When a such a creature takes Lethal damage, it is instead left on "Death's Door".
 <br><br>
 A creature is considered to be on Death's Door as long as it has 0 HP without being dead or otherwise taken out. <br>
-A creature on Death's Door can't maintain Concentration, ??? <br>
+A creature on Death's Door can't maintain Concentration, ???, and has only 1 Action to take per Round. <br>
-When a creature on Death's Door takes any amount of damage, it gains 1 Exhaustion. <br>
+When a creature on Death's Door takes any amount of damage, including the initial hit that reduced its HP to 0, it gains 1 Exhaustion. <br>
-When a creature on Death's Door uses Actions, it gains 1 Exhaustion for each Action used. <br>
-A creature can have up to 5 points of Exhaustion without any directly adverse effects.
-But if a creature would gain any more, it is defeated, whether that means killed or "taken out". <br>
+A creature can have up to 5 points of Exhaustion, but if a creature would gain any more, it is defeated, whether that means killed or "taken out". <br>
 *Should Death Rolls be a thing?
 If they are, they are made by rolling your Hit Die and needing to exceed your current Exhaustion.*

 ## Actions